 The Badger pulled her up onto his horse, and returned her to the Castle.
 Her father and step-mother were waiting.
 She recalled the look of spite on Abigail’s face, and the fear in her own throat when she learned that Stefan had been taken by the King’s Knights and was now under arrest in their war camp by the river.

-The following morning she stood on the Castle’s East Tower and watched the columns of Warriors crawl out of their camp, across the river at the shallows, and disappear over the hills on the other side.
+The following morning she had stood on the Castle’s East Tower and watched the columns of Warriors crawl out of their camp, across the river at the shallows, and disappear over the hills on the other side.
 Stefan was with them then, she knew.
 But it was beyond hope that he was still alive now, six months later.

 She turned away from the window of her father’s hunting cabin.
 The war was far to the North and East from where she now stood.
 Her banishment took her hundreds of miles to the South.
 It was safer to be further from the war, her father had told her.
 But she knew it wasn’t about safety.